 New AP Seminar or AP Research teachers who do not attend or do not complete summer training will not be authorized to teach the course.
 They will not have access to upload a syllabus in the AP Course Audit system, nor will they be able to access the AP Digital Portfolio.
 Additionally, schools with untrained AP Seminar or AP Research teachers will not be able to order exams associated with these courses.

-The cost of professional learning was $1,075 per participant for the 2020-21 school year.
-2021-22 fees will be posted once available.
+The cost of professional learning was $1,075 per participant for the 2021-22 school year.
+Fees for 2022-23 will be posted once available.
 Fees are subject to change annually and may vary for sessions held outside of the United States.
 Additional fees for late registration, registration cancellation, and/or late payment will apply.